 https://maps.app.goo.gl/jR5p3MYLqopSGXPW7

 Tom Leadon, who was in the Epics and Mudcrutch along with Tom Petty, a close childhood friend, is buried in Evergreen Cemetery.
 Leadon died March 22, 2023, at the age of 70.
-At this Find a Grave website entry you can read his obituary that was published in the Gainesville Sun:
+At this Find a Grave website entry you can read his obituary that was published in The Gainesville Sun:

 https://www.findagrave.com/memorial/266282617/thomas-j-leadon